virkillz/phoenixadmin/README.md

 Many project require admin panel.
 This is a simple boilerplate for admin panel using phoenix.
 It already have user authentication.
 And modified HTML generator to make it slightly nicer.

+Everytime you need a project which require backend admin portal, clone this and continue.
+Save several hours of mine.

 ![Screenshot](https://s33.postimg.cc/4h4nkj89b/Screen_Shot_2018-07-04_at_2.49.57_PM.png)

 ## To start your Phoenix server: